CtrlK

 Progressive Disclosure

-The content is organized into logical sections with clear headings, which aids navigation.
-However, there are no references to external files for deeper detail, and the repeated information across sections suggests the structure could be tightened significantly.
+The content is organized into logical sections with clear headings, which provides some structure.
+However, there are no references to external files or bundle resources, and the content is somewhat monolithic with repeated information across sections.
+For a skill with no bundle files, the organization is adequate but not optimal.

 2 / 3